mmbajo/PROBA-V/README.md

 <p align="center"> <img src="img/wdsr-b-block.png"> </p>

 We also apply [instance normalization](https://arxiv.org/abs/1607.08022) on the images before entering the main and residual paths.
+In the [DeepSUM](https://arxiv.org/abs/1907.06490) paper, they have used instance normalization in their architecture to make the network training as independent as possible per imageset.
+Here, we shall see the effect of using instance normalization.

 <p align="center"> <img src="img/normalizations.png"> </p>